 CASABLANCA in the '50s

-To fall in love with Casablanca on a first sight is easy, it's flourished in the haze of fantasy with Parisian-type cafes spill into the street beyond the sacks of saffron and cumin.
-The Art Deco grandeur is everywhere, in the detail, as if the streets of sleeping buildings know full well how extraordinary they are.
-Casablanca's romantic past inspires a trip to Morocco and you will probably feel the Casablanca presence hanging over the movie.
-"As big and timely a picture as ever you've seen!
-You can tell by the cast it's important!
+To fall in love with Casablanca on a first sight is easy.
+It’s a city which has flourished in a haze of fantasy.
+With its mix of Parisian-type cafes that spill out into the street alongside the sacks of saffron and cumin to the Art Deco grandeur that is found everywhere.
+It’s as if the streets of sleeping buildings know full well how extraordinary they are.
+For many Casablanca’s romantic past inspires their first trip to Morocco.
+Of course Casablanca’s most famous claim to fame is the movie.
+“As big and timely a picture as ever you’ve seen!
+You can tell by the cast it’s important!
 Gripping!
-Big!"
-And it was, the romance of two beloved Hollywood stars: Humphrey Bogart remains an international icon, the epitome of class – tough, cool and sophisticated – more celebrated and more respected today, and Ingrid Bergman famed for her saintly, natural beauty.
-Over the six decades Casablanca has grown in such a legend and its lines of dialogue can be quoted by people who have not even seen the film: "Here's looking at you, kid."
-And if the movie is known a masterful tale, then Casablanca is found as the oasis in the desert.
+Big!”
+And it was, the romance of two beloved Hollywood stars: Humphrey Bogart the epitome of class – tough, cool and sophisticated and Ingrid Bergman famed for her saintly, natural beauty - both who remain international icons, perhaps even more celebrated and more respected today than in Their heyday.
+Over the past six decades Casablanca has grown to be legend and its lines of dialogue is quoted by people who have not even seen the film: “Here’s looking at you, kid.”
+Both a magical place and a masterful tale, Casablanca is an oasis in the desert.